NCEAS/eml/docs/eml-semantic-annotations-primer.md

 #### Example 4: `annotations` element annotation

 Example 4 contains 3 different annotations.
-For the first annotation, the subject of the semantic triple is the `dataTable` element with the `id` attribute "CDF-biodiv-table".
+For the first annotation, the subject of the semantic triple is the `creator` element with the `id` attribute "adam.shepherd".
 Notice that the annotation has a `references` attribute that points to the subject id.
-The object property of the triple is "http://purl.org/dc/elements/1.1/subject".
-Finally, the value (object) in the semantic triple is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).
-Taken together, the first semantic statement could be read as "the dataTable with the id 'CDR-biodiv-table' is about the subject grassland biome".
+The object property of the triple is "http://schema.org/hasOccupation".
+Finally, the value (object) in the semantic triple is "http://purl.obolibrary.org/obo/RoleO_0000248", which resolves to the "information technologist" term in the RoleO ontology (https://bioportal.bioontology.org/ontologies/ROLEO).
+Taken together, the first semantic statement could be read as "'adam.shepherd', the creator (of the dataset), is an information technologist".

 The second annotation has as its subject the `creator` element that has the id "adam.shepherd", the object property "http://www.w3.org/1999/02/22-rdf-syntax-ns#type" and the value (object) "https://schema.org/Person".